These Mini Chicken Pot Pies with Pie Crust are the perfect way to serve individual, comforting meals that everyone in the family will love.

 - Once liquids are boiling, toss in chicken, then mixed vegetables.
 Let simmer for 5-10 minutes.

-- Bake for 20-30 minutes until the crust is golden brown and filling is bubbly.
+- Bake for 20-30 minutes until the crust is golden brown and the filling is bubbly.
 Allow the pies to cool for 10 minutes before serving.

-Directions For Regular Sized Pot Pie Cooked in the Oven
+Directions For Regular-Sized Pot Pie Cooked in the Oven

-- Preheat oven to 400 degrees Fahrenheit.
+- Preheat oven to 400 degrees Fahrenheit (200 degrees Celsius).

 - Add flour and stir.
 Mix in chicken broth and cream and bring to a slow boil.